Are you ready to start lifting weights after giving birth?

 Get Clearance From Your Doctor First

-If you had a C-section, your doctor will examine the scar tissue and do a physical examination.
+If you had a C-section, your doctor will examine the scar tissue and do a more thorough abdominal examination.

 If everything is normal, your doctor may give you clearance for bodyweight exercises.
 (Assuming you haven’t yet started.)